 Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

-Have you desperately wanted to learn San Jose style popping and strutting from the one and only Money B, but couldn't get ahold of him or his management team (aka his wife Des)?
+Have you desperately wanted to learn the San Jose way of popping and strutting from the one and only Money B, but could never get ahold of him or his management team (aka his wife Des)?

 Well, I set out to solve this problem that millions across the world face every single day.